CiscoTestAutomation/genietelemetry/docs/results.rst

 name
     the string equivalent of this status type

+meta
+    the meta information associated with this status, keyed by timestamp when it happened and the actual information.

 .. code-block:: python

     # Example
     # -------
     #
-    #    using GenieTelemetry status objects
+    #    using Genie Telemetry status objects

     # import all of them
-    from genietelemetry.results import OK, CRITICAL
+    from genie.telemetry.status import OK, CRITICAL

     # getting the status equivalent code
     OK.code